Home - Bookapy Book Preview

 “I don’t know….I don’t keep up with politics either.
 I think the Prime Minister has been mentioning something about putting more funding into schools and trying to eliminate some private-sector stuff……I don’t know, man…..”

-“Well….it will be something to tell mom and dad, right?”
+“Well….it'll be something to tell mom and dad, right?”
 Chuang remarked to his brother.

 Chuang gave a big nod.
 “Me too.
 Let’s go eat.”

 The hallway was very much cleared up by now.
-Except for a student here and there that was heading into the classes, the place was very much empty.
+Except for a student here and there who was heading into the classes, the place was very much empty.
 It made things easier to transgress as they began to head towards the exit.

 “You saw that augmented arm that teacher had?”
 Chuang asked.